- Attend to the animals’ specific instincts and needs, in collaboration with expert staff.

 - The size and shape of the housing, including provisions for social and environmental enrichment.
 Any lowering of minimum standards (e.g. those described in Annex III of the EU Directive 2010/63) must be described and justified, along with the likely effects on the animals and measures to mitigate these.

-- The possible negative welfare effects on the animals of the housing conditions, among other things by preventing natural behaviour, which may lead to contingent suffering.
+- The possible negative welfare effects on the animals of the housing conditions, among other things by preventing natural behaviour, which may lead to contingent suffering (called contingent inhumanity by the authors of the 3R tenet, Russell and Burch).
 This has the potential to cause as much, if not more, suffering than the experimental procedures themselves, as well as the capacity to confound the science.
+Norecopa has collected anecdotal advice on experiences with group housing of rodents with cranial implants.

 - Room temperature, relative humidity, water temperature in the case of aquatic species, and acceptable limits for these.